Best things to do in India

 This exquisite crescent-shaped beach in Goa’s relaxed south is famous for its dolphins and local alcoholic spirit, feni.

-Lined with a curtain of coconut palms, the bay forms a perfect curve of golden sand.
+One of the best beaches in Goa, the bay is lined with a curtain of coconut palms, and forms a perfect curve of golden sand.
 Little wonder, then, that Palolem becomes somewhat deluged by tourists from late November.

 For more peace, head to smaller, quieter Patnem beach, just a short walk south around the headland.